10/8/14 Update: Menu and seating updated.

 Dining Plan: One quick service credit and a couple items count as snacks.

-Unique Items: Chicago and Barbecue Slaw Hot Dogs are unique takes on the typical Disney Dog and the Polish Sausage isn’t available elsewhere.
+Unique Items: Chicago and Barbecue Slaw Hot Dogs are unique takes on the typical Disney Dog and the Polish Sausage is only available here and Herbie’s at Hollywood Studios near Lights, Motors, Action Extreme Stunt Spectacular.

-- Casey’s Corner is famous for their hot cheese sauce, which is an ooey gooey “plastic cheese” that tastes amazing on French Fries and Corn Dog Nuggets in particular.
+- Casey’s Corner is famous for their hot cheese sauce, which is an ooey gooey “plastic cheese” that tastes great on French Fries and Corn Dog Nuggets in particular.

 - The Ball Park Nachos are a large, easy to share snack.